demirantay/notebook/compsci/web-backend/django/two-scoops.md

 but should you switch machines or bring someone else into the project, then everything will break.

-## Django Model Design
+### Django Model Design

 - One of the most difficult topics that receives the least amount of attention is how to design good Django models.
 How do you design for performance without optimizing prematurely?
 Let’s explore some strategies here.

-- **Start Normalized**:
-	- We suggest that readers of this book need to be familiar with `database normalization.` If you are unfamiliar with database normalization, make it your responsibility to gain an understanding, as working with models in Django effectively requires a working knowledge of this
+- `Start Normalized`: -- We suggest that readers of this book need to be familiar with `database normalization.` If you are unfamiliar with database normalization, make it your responsibility to gain an understanding, as working with models in Django effectively requires a working knowledge of this

 		When you’re designing your Django models, always start off normalized.
 Take the time to make sure that no model should contain data already stored in another model.

-- **Cache Before Denormalizing**:
-	-  Often, setting up caching in the right places can save you the trouble of denormalizing your models
+- `Cache Before Denormalizing`: Often, setting up caching in the right places can save you the trouble of denormalizing your models

-- **Denormalize Only if Absolutely Needed**:
-	- It can be tempting, especially for those new to the concepts of data normalization, to denormalize prematurely.
+- `Denormalize Only if Absolutely Needed` -- It can be tempting, especially for those new to the concepts of data normalization, to denormalize prematurely.
 Don’t do it!
 Denormalization may seem like a panacea for what causes problems in a project.
 However it’s a tricky process that risks adding complexity to your project and dramatically raises the risk of losing data.
 Please, please, please explore caching before denormalization.

-### Try to Avoid Using Generic Relations

-- In general we advocate against generic relations and use of models.field.GenericForeignKey.
+- `Try to Avoid Using Generic Relations` -- In general we advocate against generic relations and use of models.field.GenericForeignKey.
 They are usually more trouble than they are worth.
 Using them is often a sign that troublesome shortcuts are being taken, that the wrong solution is being explored.

+### The Model _meta API

+### Model Managers

-### Fat Models
+### Understanding Fat Models

-... skipped it for now -- return to it later on

-- **Tip:**